ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

     sms_storage_class
       The SMS storage class name.

-      Only returned when the data set is managed by SMS and sms_managed is set to true.
+      Only returned when the dataset is managed by SMS and sms_managed is set to true.

       | **returned**: success
       | **type**: str
       | **sample**: fast

     encrypted
-      Whether the data set is encrypted.
+      Whether the dataset is encrypted.

       | **returned**: success
       | **type**: bool

     key_status
-      Whether the data set has a password set to read/write.
+      Whether the dataset has a password set to read/write.

       Value can be either one of 'none', 'read' or 'write'.